BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include tip/close.html %}

-### Designing with NUT06 Metadata Fields
+### Designing with NUT06 metadata fields
-NUT06 provides a standardized way to display important metadata fields for mints.
+[NUT06] (https://github.com/cashubtc/nuts/blob/main/06.md) provides a standardized way to display important metadata fields for mints.
 Incorporating these metadata fields such as mint name, URL, and other relevant information, can make applicaitons more transparent and informative.
 Mint metadata allows users to quickly verify the authenticity and trustworthiness of mints, fostering confidence and ease of use.
 Consider how to visually integrate these fields through clear, accessible mint profiles or summary cards, ensuring users can easily access and understand this crucial information.

 ### Edit mint URL / refresh mint settings
 <div class="center" markdown="1">